ElhoubeBrahim/tic-tac-toe/README.md

-# Multiplier Tic Tac Toe
+# Multiplayer Tic Tac Toe

 This project is a multiplayer Tic Tac Toe game implemented in Java using JavaFX for the graphical user interface and Java Sockets for networking functionality: